 Would international students be eligible to vote?

-All students in the unit found appropriate by the PLRB would be eligible to vote if an election is ordered.
+All students in the unit found appropriate by the Hearing Examiner would be eligible to vote if an election is ordered.

-If a petition is filed, a vote is held, and a union is approved, what happens next?
+If a vote is held, and a union is certified, what happens next?
 How long would it take to see any changes?

-If a union is approved by a vote of eligible Pitt graduate students, the United Steelworkers would have the exclusive right to represent graduate students at the University of Pittsburgh.
-The union would negotiate items including wages, hours, and working conditions.
-Graduate students would no longer negotiate these items with their departments or schools.
+If certified after an election and all appeals are resolved, the United Steelworkers would have the exclusive right to represent a group of graduate students at the University of Pittsburgh.
+The parties could negotiate over stipends, benefits, and certain terms of academic appointments.
+Graduate students would no longer be able to work with their departments or schools on these issues.
 There is no specific timetable for implementing changes if a union is approved, and no guarantee what changes, if any, will occur; the pace of change and the extent of changes would depend on negotiations between the Steelworkers and the University.

 How much would dues be if a union were certified?

 We don’t know what the dues would be as union dues are set by the union.
 Union dues could be a flat fee or a certain percent of the stipend that a graduate student receives.
-For example, according to the Web site for the union at New York University, dues are 2 percent of compensation during the semesters in which a graduate student is acting in a covered role.
-There also is an initiation fee of approximately $50.
+According to the website for the graduate student organizing group, Steelworkers Union dues are 1.45% of gross pay, with an additional $0.02 per hour.
+The University does not know how the Steelworkers would seek to apply that to graduate students.

-Can I see the proposed contract, including the list of terms and conditions of employment, before I decide whether to sign a union authorization card?
+Can I see the proposed contract, including the list of terms and conditions of employment, before I decide how to vote if there is an election?

 No, because there is no such contract to show.
-Negotiations about specific terms and conditions of employment occur only after an election, if the vote is in favor of union representation.
+Negotiations about specific terms and conditions occur only after an election, if the vote is in favor of union representation.

 Are graduate students at other universities represented by the United Steelworkers?